SimCity (1989 video game): Reception

-SimCity was a financial success, selling one million copies by late 1992.
+SimCity was a financial success, selling one million copies by late 1992, including 500,000 for home computers and another 500,000 for the SNES.
 In the United States, it was the ninth best-selling computer game from 1993 to 1999, with another 830,000 units sold.
+The SNES version sold 1.98 million units worldwide, including 900,000 units in Japan.
 It was critically acclaimed and received significant recognition within a year after its initial release.
 As of December 1990, the game was reported to have won the following awards:

 In addition, SimCity won the Origins Award for "Best Military or Strategy Computer Game" of 1989 in 1990, was named to Computer Gaming World's Hall of Fame for games readers highly rated over time, and the multiplayer X11 version of the game was also nominated in 1992 as the Best Product of the Year in Unix World.
 Macworld named the Macintosh version of SimCity the Best Simulation Game of 1989, putting it into the Macintosh Game Hall of Fame.
 Macworld, in their review, praised its graphics as well as its strategic gameplay, calling it "A challenging, dynamic game, realistic and unpredictable", and notes how "as the population grows the city's needs change."
 SimCity was named No. 4 "Ten Greatest PC Game Ever" by PC World in 2009.
 It was named one of the sixteen most influential games in history at Telespiel, a German technology and games trade show, in 2007.
 Sid Meier in 2008 named SimCity as one of the three most important innovations in videogame history, as it led to other games that encouraged players to create, not destroy.
 It was named No. 11 on IGN's 2009 "Top 25 PC Games of All Time" list.
 In 1996, Computer Gaming World declared SimCity the 6th-best computer game ever released.
 In 2018, Complex rated SimCity 50th on its "The Best Super Nintendo Games of All Time."
 In 1995, Total! listed SimCity 89th on their "Top 100 SNES Games."
 IGN ranked the game 35th in its "Top 100 SNES Games of All Time."